ronalchn/strong_presenter/README.md

     $ gem install strong_presenter

-This installs 0.0.1, which has a slightly different API.
-Version 0.1.0 is under development.
-While basic features have specs, newer features are not completely tested, so may not be stable for complex use-cases.
-Use `gem 'strong_presenter', :github => 'ronalchn/strong_presenter'` to install the development version.
+Or to use the edge version, add this to your Gemfile:

+    gem 'strong_presenter', :github => 'ronalchn/strong_presenter'

 ## Usage

 ### Writing Presenters

 Presenters are stored in `app/presenters`, they inherit from `StrongPresenter::BasePresenter` and are named based on the model they decorate.
-We also recommend you create an `ApplicationPresenter` where you can write macros for each presenter.
+We also recommend you create an `ApplicationPresenter`.

 ```ruby
 # app/presenters/user_presenter.rb